Welcome to theWrittenRevolution

 i'm sorry to inform you, but your name has been taken away.

 he blinks in disbelief at the slip of paper in his hand. kicking the covers off, he bolts out of bed and runs through the house, checking closets, cupboards, the shower. he ends up in front of the shoe cupboard, with a look of shock permanently seared into his face.

-with you, he laughs and runs full pelt into the ocean, uncaring if the water splashes directly into his eyes or if he loses his ice cream cone in
+with you, he laughs and runs full pelt into the ocean, uncaring if the water splashes directly into his eyes or if he loses his ice cream cone in the tinkling water.

 Kill the GodsForgotten gods cluster together like constellations of post-mortem scars forming,

 salt pressed and tattooed on the skin of human history

 composing salt crystals and fingerprints and decomposing like dying cells and skeleton leaves.

 The tides of us, washed and blurred at the edges,

 smoothed like fossilised wood and glass pebbles littering waves of resurrections